Comic Browser:

 The First Celestial Host!

-This story was presented as "Untold Tales of the Marvel Universe!"
+Story presented as “Untold Tales of the Marvel Universe!”

-"Eons ago" (approximately a million years ago), the First Host of the Celestials visited Earth.
-They were carrying their "never-ending galactic mission": Explore and experiment on beings with the potential of intelligence.
+“Eons ago” (approximately a million years ago), the First Host of the Celestials visited Earth.
+They were carrying their “never-ending galactic mission”: explore and experiment on beings with the potential of intelligence.

 Herb Trimpe